PA/MPH: Medical Science and Public Health

 - May be completed in three calendar years

-- Year 1 at RSPH (minimum 32 credit hours)
+- Year one is spent at Rollins (minimum 32 credit hours)

-- Years 2 and 3 at PA Program, School of Medicine (seven semesters)
+- Years two and three are spent in the PA Program, School of Medicine (seven semesters)

-Career Opportunities: PAs with an MPH will be able to manage patients in clinics, hospitals and schools, and take a lead in improving the health of communities around the world.
+PAs with an MPH will be able to manage patients in clinics, hospitals, and schools, and take a lead in improving the health of communities around the world.

-The MPH is added value to a dual degree graduate who plans on practicing clinically.
-The PA/MPH would offer an employer additional public health skills to assess the health needs of a community, develop health education programs, participate in clinical or community-based research, or join health profession training programs as teaching faculty members.
+The MPH is added value to a dual-degree graduate who plans on practicing in a clincal setting.
+The PA/MPH offers graduates additional public health skills to assess the health needs of a community, develop health education programs, participate in clinical or community-based research, or join health profession training programs as teaching faculty members.

-All applications to RSPH are completed in SOPHAS (Schools of Public Health Application Service): www.sophas.org.
+- All applications to Rollins are completed through the Schools of Public Health Application Service (SOPHAS).

-For questions regarding applications to Emory School of Medicine's Physicians Assistant Program, visit http://www.emorypa.org/
+- For instructions on applying to the Emory School of Medicine's Physicians Assistant Program, click here.